li-brandon/li-brandon/README.md

 <h1>Welcome! 👋</h1>
 <p>
-   My name is Brandon Li and I'm a senior studying Finance, Computer Science, and Human-Computer Interaction at Washington University in St. Louis 🐻.
+   My name is Brandon Li and I'm a recent Finance and Computer Science graduate from Washington University in St. Louis 🐻.
+I'm currently working as an Associate Software Engineer at Fidelity Investments in Westlake, TX.

-   Currently interested in full-stack web development and mobile application development, particularly Swift / SwiftUI.
-I love to build scalable applications that have a broad, positive impact.
+   My main interests are in full-stack web development and mobile application development, particularly Swift / SwiftUI.
+I love to build scalable
+   applications that have a broad, positive impact.

    You can find me on Twitter, LinkedIn, or reach me at li.brandon@outlook.com.